JohnnyElaine/bsc_aif_parallel_pipeline/README.md

 ##### Registration
 TODO REST

-## Worker
-The workers constantly request work at the producer, processes it and forwards the result to the collector.

-## Collector
-The Collector implements a ``zeromq.PUSH`` socket that constantly accepts results from workers and re-orders them in order to form the final output video-stream

 ### Active Inference
 In order to choose which measure is used to uphold QoS/SLOs, the edge node uses Active Inference.